-Mount and Blade 2: Bannerlord Best Workshop
+Mount and Blade 2: Bannerlord Best Workshops

 Next, walk to them and find one of their workers.
 Initiate dialogue with them and the second conversation option should involve buying the workshop in question.